F. Lee Bailey: Ernest Medina

-Patty Hearst
+Patricia Hearst

 The prosecution of Patty Hearst, a newspaper heiress who had committed armed bank robberies after being kidnapped by the Symbionese Liberation Army (SLA), was one of Bailey's defeats.
 In her autobiography, Hearst described his closing argument as "disjointed" and said that she suspected he had been drinking.
 During his closing argument, Bailey spilled a glass of water on his pants.
 Hearst was convicted and sentenced to seven years in prison.
 She served 22 months before her sentence was commuted by President Jimmy Carter in 1977.
 She was pardoned by President Bill Clinton in 2001.

 While Hearst was convicted at trial, Bailey did protect her from a further death-penalty prosecution.
 On April 28, 1975, members of the SLA had robbed a Crocker Bank branch in Carmichael, California.
 Hearst drove one of the getaway cars.
 A customer was killed when one of the robbers' gun discharged.
 The Symbionese Liberation Army members participating in the robbery were therefore subject to the death penalty under the felony murder rule.
-Bailey negotiated with prosecutors for Hearst to receive immunity in exchange for her testimony about the Carmichael robbery, thus protecting her from a possible death sentence.
+Bailey negotiated with prosecutors for Hearst to receive use immunity in exchange for her testimony about the Carmichael robbery, thus protecting her from a possible death sentence.

+As criminal defendant

+A 1982 case found Bailey in the role of criminal defendant rather than defense attorney.
+The case was itself considered notable as one of the longest running drunk driving cases in California history.
+Bailey was acquitted but may have faced legal defense bills of $100,000 along with a $50 fine for the lesser infraction of running a stop sign.
+He claimed that, despite the high cost of his defense, he wanted to fight the case not only for himself but for the "little man" who might not be able to afford such high legal costs.
+He also claimed that, despite Hearst's accusations to the contrary, he did not have a drinking problem when it came to defending clients.
+One member of Bailey's defense team, Robert Shapiro, went on to work with Bailey on the defense of O.J.
+Simpson.